 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.

 If recruited by an NHS Trust/site, the below will apply to you:

-The NHS site, the team will collect information from you and your medical records for this research study in accordance with our instructions.
+The NHS site team will collect information from you and your medical records for this research study in accordance with our instructions.

 The NHS site will use your name, NHS number and contact details including address, phone number and email address (where available) to contact you about the research study, and make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
-Individuals from the NIHR BioResource (which is sponsored by the University of Cambridge and the Cambridge University Hospitals NHS Foundation Trust) and regulatory organisations may look at your medical and research records to check the accuracy of the research study.
-The NHS site will pass these details to NIHR BioResource along with the information collected from you and/ your medical records.
+Individuals from the NIHR BioResource (which is sponsored by the Cambridge University Hospitals NHS Foundation Trust for the Research Tissue Bank, or by the University of Cambridge and the Cambridge University Hospitals NHS Foundation Trust for the Rare Diseases study) and regulatory organisations may look at your medical and research records to check the accuracy of the research study.
+The NHS site will pass these details to NIHR BioResource along with the information collected from you and/or your medical records.

 The only people in NIHR BioResource who will have access to information that identifies you will be people who need to contact you to send newsletters, invite you to events such as open days, or invite you to further studies, or audit the data collection process.
 The people who analyse the information will not be able to identify you and will not be able to find out your name, NHS number or contact details.